dylburger/python-bootcamp/Installing-Python-3.md

 ### Installing `pipenv`

-*Warning*: things are going to get a little weird, but we'll walk through this step-by-step to reinforce all the new terms and concepts.
+**Warning**: things are going to get a little weird, but we'll walk through this step-by-step to reinforce all the new terms and concepts.

-Python has a concept of *packages*: Python code that someone else has written and "packaged" to share with others.
+Python has a concept of **packages**: Python code that someone else has written and "packaged" to share with others.
+For instance, [Flask](http://flask.pocoo.org/) helps you build a website with just a few lines of code.
+If you had to implement this functionality on your own, you'd write hundreds.
 If someone else has written code that does exactly what you want, you should use that code instead of re-inventing the wheel.

-We'll be using packages throughout the course: some are already installed when you install Python; others you have to install yourself.
+We'll be using packages throughout the course.
+Some are already installed when you install Python; others you have to install yourself.
-The latter are typically called *"third-party" packages*.
+The latter are typically called **"third-party" packages**.

 When you work on a new project, you want to make sure you clearly define all the packages that are required for your software to run.
 This way, if someone else teams up with you to work on the project, they can see a list of the packages they need to install before they start.
-These are commonly known as *dependencies* (my project _depends on_ this package to run), or *requirements*.
+These are commonly known as **dependencies** (my project _depends on_ this package to run), or **requirements**.

 Different projects have different dependencies, so you need a way to install package `A` for one project, and package `B` for another.
 The programming we do for the course will have its own set of dependencies, so we'll want to keep those separate from projects you do for work.
-To manage the dependencies for different project, we'll create a new *environment* for each project.
+To manage the dependencies for different project, we'll create a new **environment** for each project.
 This helps separate everything related to a project in its own bucket.

 We'll use a tool called [`pipenv`](https://docs.pipenv.org/), which faciliates a few things related to environments: